 Loyalty

-And I think about loyalty too he was loyal when it was impossible to be loyal he was loyal when he was broken and he was loyal when he was an exile.
-I could always get him on the phone, even though he lived far away.
+And I think about loyalty too, he was loyal when it was impossible to be loyal he was loyal when he was broken, and he was loyal when he was far away.
+I could always get him on the phone, and I realize now, that’s not everybody.

 Back in my own backyard …